 - Ensure that the IWC recognizes the plight of the thousands of small whales and dolphins who are not covered by the moratorium, but taken in commercial as well as subsistence hunts.

 We are grateful to the government of Panama and the warm, friendly people for their gracious hospitality, and look forward to the challenges and opportunities for cetaceans that the next week will bring.
-For those with an interest in this subject, the AWI team in Panama will be providing daily reports from the meeting on this AWI webpage.

 The 64th Annual Meeting of the IWC opened at 10 am under the chairmanship of Herman Oosthuizen, the Commissioner for South Africa who chaired the last meeting in Jersey in 2011 on a temporary basis.
 After calling the meeting of several hundred delegates from 69 Contracting Governments and over 90 NGOs to order, he introduced the Panamanian minster of Foreign Affairs who proudly welcomed the meeting to Panama and described its recently established corridor to promote the study of marine mammals and whale watching.
 After a short break, Oosthuizen announced that a closed meeting of Commissioners had decided yesterday upon a new Chair for this meeting and the next intersessional period, Bruno Mainini of Switzerland.